SamMessick/Kolakoski/README.md

 # Kolakoski
-Generator and visualizers for Kolakoski Sequence
+Generator and visualizers for Kolakoski Sequence (generator under construction)